fossabot/community-14/GOVERNANCE.md

 - Have at least ten (10) significant PRs successfully merged for any combination of repositories under the k0s organization
 - Member of the `#k0s` and `#k0s-dev` channels on Kubernetes Slack workspace
-- Regularly attends k0s [Maintainers and Community Meetings](https://k0s.io/community/#community-meetings)
+- Regularly attends k0s [Maintainers and Community Meetings](https://docs.google.com/document/d/1K7kc4nARFsM60RpzWF7xREF9FHySDuWSu9_6dstkLlg/edit?tab=t.0#heading=h.s485wlw1do6e)
-- Registered for the k0s [mailing list](https://groups.google.com/g/k0s)
 - Create a pull request to add self to `CODEOWNERS` file in at least one (1) repository
 - Attained the super majority vote (66%) from maintainers
 - Respond to reviews from maintainers on pull requests